chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/simple-component.md

 If you check the `stories` property you'll see that Storybook is looking for stories in the `components` folder.

-In React Native Storybook we use the config in `main.js` to generate a file called `storybook.requires.js`, this is because React Native doesn't support dynamic imports yet.
-This file gets generated when you run `yarn storybook` to start Storybook or `yarn storybook-generate` if you just want to regenerate the `storybook.requires.js` file.
+In React Native Storybook we use the config in `main.js` to generate a file called `storybook.requires.ts`, this is due to some limitations with the metro bundler.
+This file gets generated when you run `yarn storybook` to start Storybook or `yarn storybook-generate` which just regenerates the `storybook.requires.ts` file.
 This file is used to load all the stories in the project and it also imports your addons, whenever you find that a story is not being loaded you can try regenerating this file.
+Since v7 we are now able to dynamically import new stories that match your config so you shouldn't need to regenerate this file unless you change your `main.js` config.

+You'll also find the generate function in metro.config.js that will run the generation whenever you start metro.

 Now let’s create the task component and its accompanying story file: `components/Task.jsx` and `components/Task.stories.jsx`.